pwrliang/RayJoin/README.md

-# RayJoin: Real-Time Spatial Join Processing with Ray-Tracing
+# RayJoin: Fast and Accurate Spatial Join with Ray-Tracing

 ## 1. Build